Maine Coon Lifespan:

 by: Steve in Dayton

-We lost our baby boy Joshua on 11/5/14.
-He was 11.
-We have two older MCs who we love very much, but they were old souls from the beginning.
-Joshy was a young soul - to the end.
-Always upbeat, open for new experiences and obedient.
+We lost our sweet boy Joshua on November 5, 2014, at age 11.
+We have two older Maine Coons, but they were old souls from the start.
+Joshy, on the other hand, was forever young - always upbeat, adventurous, and obedient.

 Our princess, Fiona